What is Persistent Debt?

 We encourage you to pay a little more, no matter how small as long as it’s affordable for you to do so.
 By doing this you will reduce your balance quicker and pay less interest.
 You can do this by setting up a Direct Debit or Continuous Payment Authority (CPA).
 This can be done within the Vanquis App.

-Find out more about payment methods here.
+Find out more about your payment options.

 What happens if I stay in Persistent Debt?